 What are good marketing strategies for a small business?

-Marketing for a small business is the most common issue.
-“We need more customers” that is the problem marketing solves.
-So how do you do it to work properly?
+Marketing strategies for a small business is the most common issue.
+“We need more customers” is the problem marketing solves.
+So how do you create a marketing strategy that works properly?

 As a professional marketer for small businesses I would recommend first segmenting your target audiences.